johntsaava/pirple-assignment-1/README.md

-# pirple-assignment-1
+# Homework Assignment #1
 Simple "Hello World" API.

-When someone posts anything to the route /hello, API returns a welcome message
+When someone posts anything to the route /hello, API returns a welcome message.